nomad-software/nomad.uk.net/markdown/articles/more-hidden-treasure-in-the-d-standard-library.md

 <script src="https://gist.github.com/nomad-software/eb9242e2b642d82ac4e386e0d91b7f4f.js"></script>

 Here `foo` is only two bytes in size but contains many fields, all utilising the same [short](https://en.wikipedia.org/wiki/Integer_(computer_science)) for storage and providing access to a subset of bits.
-Defining structs like this can be very useful to define programmer friendly ‘views’ into binary data.
+Defining structs like this can be very useful to define programmer friendly 'views' into binary data.
 [View Documentation](https://dlang.org/phobos/std_bitmanip.html#.bitfields).

 ## std.conv

 This module implements functions for conversion between values and types.
-At first glance, there doesn’t seem to be a lot in here but what is here is very comprehensive.
+At first glance, there doesn't seem to be a lot in here but what is here is very comprehensive.

 ### castFrom